tanishq-malhotra/CNN-To-Object-Detection/README.md

 # Convolutinal Neural Net to Object Detector or Object Locator

-## Used ResetNet50 as the Cnn for Image classification
+## Used ResetNet50 CNN for Image classification
 ## We can also use a custom Image Classifier on it